kervad28-debug/air-raid-alert-next-day-prediction/README.md

 The workflow remained interactive.
 Code was run in Google Colab, actual outputs were pasted back for verification, and assumptions were corrected when they did not match the observed data.

-The complete AI conversation export is included in the `ai_conversation/` directory as required for the selection process.
+The complete AI conversation log is submitted separately through the Stage 2 submission form.

 ## Main conclusion